Callus: Society and culture

 Calluses in the hands are frequently associated with manual labor and blue-collar workers.
 During the Gads Hill Train Robbery in 1874, the James–Younger Gang purportedly refrained from robbing men with calloused hands, assuming them to be working class laborers.
-Such notion is also present in Māori culture, where the words raupā and raupo refer to hands left cracked and chapped due to manual work, and are used as similes for someone deemed a hard worker.
+A similar notion is also present in Māori culture, where the words raupā and raupo refer to hands left cracked and chapped due to manual work, and are used as similes for someone deemed a hard worker.

 Calluses have also been known to develop on the forehead from the frequent prostrations required in Muslim prayer; known as a prayer bump or zebiba, such calluses are considered marks of piety in some Muslim countries, and people have been known to take special steps, such as praying on straw mats, to encourage the callus to develop.

 Calluses may also form on the fingertips from the repeated pressure and friction of playing stringed instruments.
 This formation of calluses allows the player to repeatedly depress the strings without causing pain.
 Because of this, callus formation is viewed as something of a rite of passage for beginner string players.

+Calluses also commonly form on the palms of the hands in certain athletic sports such as weightlifting and gymnastics due to the repeated gripping of bars.